-The per capita income in Youngsville in 2010 was $21,339, which is middle income relative to North Carolina and the nation.
-This equates to an annual income of $85,356 for a family of four.
+The per capita income in Youngsville in 2018 was $28,326, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $113,304 for a family of four.
 However, Youngsville contains both very wealthy and poor people as well.

 Youngsville is an extremely ethnically-diverse town.
 The people who call Youngsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Youngsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Youngsville include German, English, African, and Italian.
+Youngsville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 13.66% of the town’s residents.
+Important ancestries of people in Youngsville include German, English, Italian, Irish, and European.

 The most common language spoken in Youngsville is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Italian.